Did you lay your pallets of sod and then stand back and wonder, "Does my sod really match?"

 Even Mike Mayak, head of customer service, had a "moment" when laying his new sod.
 He questioned, "Is it a different type of sod?
 Is it dead?
 Why is the dirt different?"
 He told me, "All of these questions ran through my head, but I remembered that voice in the back of my head telling me that with time, it will all look the same.
 So, I gave my yard the TLC it needed (fertilizer and water) and gave it time."
 Here are three pictures from Mike's project.

 The pallet of sod on the left had darker soil compared to the pallet on the right.

 Both pallets are laid, but they look very different.
 The next picture shows how they filled in.

 Dreams of a family soccer field are now realized!
 This picture of TifTuf Bermudagrass was taken 1 year after installation pictures taken above.

 Don in Roswell, Georgia read this article and sent pictures showing the mismatched patching of his Zoysia sod, then how it grew into a blended, seamless lawn a month later.
 Don is a regular reader of our tips emails and a loyal Soil³ compost customer, using it to topdress his lawn once a year.
 He's also on a good fertilizer plan and fertilizes with 16-4-8 twice a year.
-I mention this to drive home that fact that a moderate fertilizer and compost-topdressing regimen will do wonders for your lawn.
+I mention this to drive home that fact that a fertilizer and compost-topdressing regimen will do wonders for your lawn.